How much super should I be paid?

 Why do I see super on my payslip and not in my account?

-For example, if your weekly payslip for the 20 July shows $200 for super, your employer can hold onto this money until the 28 October to make the actual payment into your super account.
-So, you will only see this in your super account after the payment has been made.
+For example, if your weekly payslip for the 20 July shows $20 for super, your employer has 7 business days to ensure your super is paid into your super account.

 How can I check if I’ve been paid super?